berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 result highlights the difference in speed between different datatypes.
 For example, **the Accelerator adds 230 million Gaussian distributed 64-bit floats per second**.
-The "small integer" dataset has less entropy and runs at 317 million rows per second.
+The "small integer" dataset has less entropy and therefore runs slightly faster, 317 million rows per second.
 Note, these numbers are for a program written in Python operating on data on disk!

-There are three main reasons for this high performance.
+There are four main reasons for this high performance.

-- First, the Accelerator only reads the columns needed for the current work, and not all the data.
+- The Accelerator only reads the columns needed for the current work, and not all the data.

-- Second, data is compressed on disk, which makes it possible to "go beyond the IO bandwidth" between disk and memory.
+- Data is compressed on disk, which makes it possible to "go beyond the IO bandwidth" between disk and memory.
 317 million 64-bit floats per second corresponds to a data rate of **2.5GB/s**, which is far above the disk to memory transfer rate.

-- Third, the Python programs run in parallel on all available cores.
+- The Python programs run in parallel on all available CPU cores.
 (Actually, in this example, on 23 of the 24 available CPU "threads".)

+- Data is streamed continuously, rather than accessed randomly, from disk to CPU cores.
+Such a deterministic access pattern takes advantage of cache prefetching and minimises seek times.

 #### 4. sum positive